jonnor/projects/bitraf/laser-workshop.md

 # Extended course

+Goals

-Everyone comfortable with using the laser as a tool Give a wide overview of possibilities, inspiration Encourage experimentation, just-try-it-out
+* Everyone comfortable with using the laser as a tool
+* Give a wide overview of possibilities, inspiration

+Style

+* Encourage experimentation, just-try-it-out
-Encourage combination of techniques.
+* Encourage combination of techniques.
 Old&new
-Encourage sharing, both of techniques and designs Encourage innovation, know what is already done, take it one-step further
+* Encourage sharing, both of techniques and designs
+* Encourage innovation, know what is already done, take it one-step further

 ## Day 1